AKCLAB/batch_sgRNA/README.md

 posprocessing_outcctop.py: Compiles a table with the top 3 sgRNAs predicted by CCTop for each target gene.

 ## Optional parameters
-- size_chr = 100 (default).
+- dist_chr = 100 (default).
-- size_target = 50 (default).
+- dist_target = 50 (default).
 This value can be adjusted if necessary: use 50 when the knockout should in some cases occur within the target gene; use 0 if the knockout does not need to fall inside the gene.
 - targetprimer: work name

 ## Mandatory Tools: